 Our Laboratory is located at the Center for Molecular Medicine Cologne (CMMC) on the campus of the University of Cologne.
 In order to carry out a wide range of experiments in molecular biology, immunology, and translational research, the laboratory is using BSL-1/-2/-3 work spaces, BSL-2 Cell Sorting, a BSL-2 Sample Processing lab, and a BSL-3** Hu-Mouse Core.» read more

 Using forefront technologies, we aim to identify biological principles of human B cell development and the generation of antibodies.
-On a molecular level, we investigate and decipher the antibody response against infectious pathogens (e.g. Human Immunodeficiency Virus 1, Ebola Virus, Hepatitis C Virus) and study antibody and pathogen interaction and characteristics.» read more
+On a molecular level, we investigate and decipher the antibody response against infectious pathogens (e.g. Human Immunodeficiency Virus 1, Ebola Virus, Hepatitis C Virus, SARS-CoV-2) and study antibody and pathogen interaction and characteristics.» read more

 We undertake strong efforts to translate novel findings into clinical application to improve prevention and therapy of infectious diseases.
 To this end, our laboratory performs clinical trials at the highest ethical and professional standards.
 We closely work with our clinical partners at the University Hospital of Cologne, and other national and international sites.» read more